Notre-Dame-de-la-Croix de Ménilmontant: Painting and sculpture

+styles of French religious painting in the mid-19th century.

+The statue of the Virgin Mary on the facade and the tympanum sculpture of a Pieta scene over the central portal are the work of Joseph Tournois.

+One unusual work which combines painting with sculpture is "Our Lady of the Crucifixion" by Albert Chanot (1881–1963).
+It is found in the north transept.

+Stained glass

+Notre-Dame-de-la-Croix de Ménilmontant is a rare example of a Paris church whose stained glass is entirely decorative, with floral and other abstract designs; there are no history windows or windows depicting Saints or other figures.
+The windows are designed to bring in a maximum of light and to create a distinct atmosphere.

 Grand Organ

-The organ was built by Aristide Cavaillé-Colle in 1872 to 74.
+The organ was built by Aristide Cavaillé-Coll from 1872 to 1874.
 The design of the church presented many difficulties that ultimately meant the organ was not completed as intended.
-In particular, the rose window required the organ cases to be split either side of the window.
+In particular, the rose window required the organ cases to be split between the two sides of the window.
 The presence of a bell mechanism further hindered construction of the organ.
-In the end, the intended positiv division was never built because it was impossible to route the key mechanism from the console to the pipes.
+In the end, the intended positive division was never built because it was impossible to route the key mechanism from the console to the pipes.
 In addition, the console had to be positioned facing the organ rather than facing the church.
 The third manual on the console was made to play the recit and grand orgue coupled together.
 When completed, the organ had 26 stops in total.
-The current organist is Frédéric Denis.
+The organist, as of 2023, is Frédéric Denis.